-PLUS loans are also available to parents of dependent undergraduate students and graduate or professional students who have reached the aggregate loan limits for subsidized and unsubsidized loans.
+PLUS loans are also available to parents of dependent undergraduate students and graduate or professional students.
 PLUS loans require approval of credit from the U. S. Department of Education prior to funds being awarded and disbursed.
 PLUS loan applicants with adverse credit history may apply by obtaining an endorser without adverse credit history.